 Location of parlor

 If you go locally, tattoo shops (or parlors) typically have minimum amounts that they charge.
-It will generally be quoted by how long it will take the artist to complete the design.
+It will generally be quoted by how long it will take for the artist to complete the design.
 So whether that little flower is on the wrist or the finger, it might cost the same.
-Shop minimum varies with location.
+It’s a known fact that tattoo prices vary according to which part of the world the tattoo shop is located in.
 For example, on the outskirts of Chicago you can’t get quality art for less than US$60.
 Places in the UK have a minimum that is the US equivalent of just over US$50 to about US$90.
 Looking at different parts of Europe, tattoo artists and shops in Paris or Amsterdam charge roughly US$200/hour.

-Tattoo newbie or fully sleeved rockstar, the best tattoos are the ones you’ve thought through.
+Tattoo newbie or fully sleeved rock star, the best tattoos are the ones you’ve thought through.
 Once the design you want is on lockdown start searching for artists.
-Who does your tattoo is crucial.
-You want someone who’s reputable and also has skill as well interest in the type of work you want done.
-It’s not necessary but certainly nice to find an artist you ‘click’ with and have a good rapport.
+Who does your tattoo is crucial to the final result.
+You want someone who’s reputable and also has skill as well as interest in the type of work you want done.
+It’s not necessary but certainly nice to find an artist you ‘click’ with and who also has a good report.
 People get tattoos at pivotal points in their lives and whoever does the work is going to hear your story behind it.

-Another important factor for the cost of the tattoo is the placement, or location on the body.
-The reasons for this is that it may take an artist longer to design depending on where you want a tattoo, as well as needing to take more care in tattooing the area on an awkward piece on skin so that the image shows up as intended.
+Another important factor for the cost of the tattoo is its placement, or the location on the body.
+The reason for this is that it may take an artist longer to design a tattoo depending on where you want it, as well as needing to take more care in tattooing the area on an awkward piece of skin so that the image shows up as intended.

-In addition to the cost of tattoo implementation, prepare to factor in the cost of tattoo aftercare into your savings fund.
-For more information, check out our complete guide on the Tattoo Aftercare process to help make sure your investment in your tattoo will be worth it.
+In addition to the cost of tattoo implementation, prepare to factor expenses for tattoo aftercare into your savings fund.
+For more information, check out our complete guide on the Tattoo Aftercare process to help make sure the money that you invest in your tattoo will be worth it.

-Let’s recap when researching the top factors for the cost of a Tattoo:
+Let’s recap the top factors for the cost of a Tattoo:

 - The Tattoo Artist and Parlor